WanFaruqJazli/Year1-Sem1-Coursework/SECR1013-Digital-Logic/Lab 1 :  Combinational Logic/README.md

 | 1 | 1 | 1 | 0 |

 ### Part 3: Combined Logic Circuit
-A complex circuit using **7408, 7404, and 7432 ICs**.
-We demonstrated that this multi-gate circuit could be simplified using Boolean algebra to a single-gate equivalent (OR gate behavior demonstrated).
+This was a harder circuit using **7408, 7404, and 7432 ICs** all together.
+We showed that we could simplify this big circuit into a smaller one using Boolean algebra.

 | A | B | C | D | Output (F) |
 | :-: | :-: | :-: | :-: | :-: |